soltanireza65/soltanireza65/README.md

 - 👋 Hi, I’m @soltanireza65
-- 👀 I’m interested in MERN
+- 👀 Just a tech
-- 🌱 I’m currently learning RUST
-- 📫 How to reach me soltanireza65@gmail.com
+- 📫 Reach me at soltanireza65@gmail.com

 <!---
 soltanireza65/soltanireza65 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.